ljvmiranda921/burnout-barometer/docs/usage.md

 ### On mood-levels

-Mood-levels are a great way to (1) **quantitatively assess** what you've felt throughout the day and (2) **label your thoughts** and feelings.
+Mood-levels are a great way to:

+1. **quantitatively assess** what you've felt throughout the day and
+2. **label** your thoughts and feelings.

 It is an integer between 1 to 5, and the measurement is self-reported.
 You can interpret the numbers in any way to tailor-fit yourself or your organization, but we recommend this as a guide:

 | Level | Description                                                                                                                                                                |
 |-------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|